Attempted Rape Act 1948

 The Attempted Rape Act 1948 (11 & 12 Geo.
 6. c.
-19) was an Act of the Parliament of the United Kingdom that increased the maximum sentence for attempted rape from two years' imprisonment to seven years' penal servitude.
+19) was an act of the Parliament of the United Kingdom that increased the maximum sentence for attempted rape from two years' imprisonment to seven years' penal servitude.
 (Penal servitude was abolished later that year by the Criminal Justice Act 1948, and replaced with imprisonment.)
-The Attempted Rape Act was repealed and replaced by the Sexual Offences Act 1956, which maintained the maximum sentence of seven years' imprisonment until the 1956 Act was amended by the Sexual Offences Act 1985, which increased the maximum sentence to life imprisonment.
+The Attempted Rape Act was repealed and replaced by the Sexual Offences Act 1956 (4 & 5 Eliz.
+2. c.
+69), which maintained the maximum sentence of seven years' imprisonment until the 1956 act was amended by the Sexual Offences Act 1985, which increased the maximum sentence to life imprisonment.

+Subsequent developments

+The whole act was repealed for England and Wales by section 51 of, and the fourth schedule to, the Sexual Offences Act 1956 (4 & 5 Eliz.
+2. c.
+69), which came into force on 1 January 1957.